wasserth/TotalSegmentator/docs/TotalSegmentatorImproved.md

 2. Load the smoothed segmentation files as Label Maps
 3. Import into Segmentations module
 4. Enable 3D display for better visualization
-5. Use the Export function to create STL files for Blender (or use the --export-stl option)
+5. Use the Export function to create STL files for Blender (or use `--export-mesh --export-format stl`)

 ## Using Results in Blender

-1. Use the `--export-stl` option to generate STL files directly
+1. Use `--export-mesh --export-format stl` to generate STL files directly
 2. In Blender: File → Import → STL
 3. The smoothed segmentations will provide better mesh quality